knight42/krelay/README.md

 * Compatible with `kubectl port-forward`
 * Supports UDP port forwarding
 * Forwarding data to the given IP or hostname that is accessible within the kubernetes cluster
-  * You could forward a local port to a port in the `Service`, and the forwarding session will not be interfered even if you perform rolling updates.
+  * You could forward a local port to a port in the `Service` or a workload like `Deployment` or `StatefulSet`, and the forwarding session will not be interfered even if you perform rolling updates.
   * The hostname is resolved inside the cluster, so you don't need to change your local nameserver or modify the `/etc/hosts`.

 ## Demo